cjimti/mk/_posts/2018-07-25-remote-query-kubernetes-elasticsearch.md

 ### Postman

 In the following examples, I use my favorite (and free) HTTP client, [Postman].
-When working with HTTP based APIs, I almost always used [Postman].
+When working with HTTP based APIs, I typically use [Postman].
 However, I'll be exporting the [Postman] calls to `curl` commands so they can also be displayed here and tested on the command line.

 If you want access to my [Postman] calls to run for yourself: